ozkary/ozkary.github.io/_posts/2023/2023-12-02-ai-engineering-predicting-heart-disease-machine-learning.md

 For model training, we first pre-process the data by taking these steps:

 - `preprocess_data`
   - The input features X are converted to a dictionary format using the to_dict method with the orientation set to `records`.
 This is a common step when working with scikit-learn transformers, as they often expect input data in this format.
   - If is_training is True, it fits a transformer (self.encoder) on the data using the fit_transform method.
 If False, it transforms the data using the previously fitted transformer (self.encoder.transform).
 The standardized features are then returned.

 We then train the different models:

 - `train`
   -This method takes X_train (training features) and y_train (training labels) as parameters.
   -If the models attribute of the class is None, it initializes a dictionary of machine learning models including logistic regression, random forest, XGBoost, and decision tree classifiers.
-These models are stored in the self.models attribute.

-  - It then iterates over each model, prints a message indicating which model is being trained, and fits the model to the training data.

 ```python
 def preprocess_data(self, X, is_training=True):